adityachaudhari24/aws-solutions-architect-associate-notes/README.md

   - There is a waiting period of 7-30 days before you can delete a key.
   - AWS managed keys are free however CMK's incur the monthly charges.  - AWS managed keys are not available for deletion as well however CMKs can be deleted.
   - S3 default encryption is enabled for all S3 buckets. (⭐does not provide the ability to audit trail the usage of the encryption key)
+  - Multi-region KMS keys let you use the same key in different regions for encryption/decryption.

   ⭐⭐⭐⭐⭐⭐ Design Resilient Architectures ⭐⭐⭐⭐⭐⭐
 - `Disaster recovery` is a bit different from `fault tolerance` and `high availability` because fault tolerance and high availability are all about designing systems to operate through a disaster.
 Disaster recovery is all about what to plan for and also what to do in the event of a disaster.